 In today's used car market, hard-working people find themselves buying an automobile with 100,000 miles on it and consider it a new car.

 When an automobile reaches this milestone the manufacturer often recommends some major services to assure the vehicle has a shot at reaching 200,000 miles safely and efficiently.
 Take a look at the common automotive services due at 100,000 miles.

 Too often the buyer places too much trust in the seller.
-They might think the car is up to date on all required maintenance and safety items when in fact the seller decided to unload the car instead of spending the money.
+They might think the car is up to date on all required maintenance and safety items.
+However, maybe the seller decided to unload the car instead of spending the money on repairs.
 This second rule of what to do after buying a used car becomes more important with a new driver.
 View this additional information about recommended automobiles for new drivers.

 Again, this is probably something that you should have looked into before money changed hands.
 However, hindsight is 20/20.
 What we want to do is dig into what items are likely to fail on the specific automobile we purchased.

 What we'll accomplish is to gain an understanding of what to listen and look for as we operate the vehicle.
 Another thing we'll learn from diving into common problems is what we can expect to spend on this ride in the future.
 In some cases we might find out that large inherent issues exist.
 Let me provide a specific example.